 An NHTSA study showed that in 2017, there were 40,000 people who died in auto accidents, and of those, 12.5 of those deaths (5,000) were motorcycle riders and passengers yet motorcycles make up only 3 percent of all vehicles registered.

-It gets even scarier when you look at the motorcycle riders’ fatality rate compared to passenger vehicles.
-The fatality rate looks at how many fatalities are there for different vehicle types per 100 million miles traveled.
+It gets even scarier when you compare the fatality rates of motorcycle riders to passenger vehicles.
+The fatality rate looks at the number of fatalities of different vehicle types per 100 million miles traveled.
 The passenger vehicle rate in 2017 was 1.1, and motorcycle riders’ rate for the same year was 5.6 This is almost a 500 percent increase in the risk of death when a person is riding a motorcycle.

 Why so Dangerous?

-The biggest factor in why motorcycle riding is so dangerous is a concept called driver “tunneling” which means that a typical car driver has tunnel vision for motorcycle riders.
+The biggest factor behind the dangers of motorcycle riding is a concept called driver “tunneling.”
+This means that a typical car driver has tunnel vision for motorcycle riders.
 The driver will look right at a motorcycle and still not “see” it.
-Experts say that it is because of the low profile of the motorcycle compared to a car and that drivers are conditioned to look out for cars not motorcycles, pedestrians or bike riders.
+Experts say that it is because of the low profile of the motorcycle compared to a car.
+In addition, drivers have conditioned themselves to look out for cars not motorcycles, pedestrians or bike riders.

 Another reason is the risk that motorcycle riders take.
 A disproportionate of motorcycle crashes are due to the speed of the motorcycle.
 Also, motorcycle riders are more likely to drive aggressively and weave in and out of traffic.

 The third reason is impairment.
 Around 40 percent of all motorcycle deaths have some connection to alcohol consumption, and 25 percent of motorcycle riders who died had a BAC over the legal limit.
-So when you put all three—tunneling, aggressive driving and impairment—together, it’s understandable why the fatality rate for motorcycle riders is so high.
+So when you group tunneling, aggressive driving, and impairment together, it is understandable why motorcycle riders the high fatality rate.

 Liability for Passenger on a Motorcycle

-Liability for a passenger on a motorcycle is the same for anyone injured in a crash.
+Motorcycle passengers have the same liability as anyone injured in a crash.
 The person who was negligent is responsible for all damages which includes a motorcycle passenger.
 In a typical motorcycle accident that is the other driver’s fault, the rider of the motorcycle will be covered by the other driver’s insurance.
 That same coverage applies to motorcycle passengers as well.

-Another issue comes up when the passenger of a motorcycle is injured and the motorcycle rider is at fault.
+Another issue is when the motorcycle rider is at fault for their passenger’s injuries.
 When this happens then the rider is responsible for his or her negligence.
-A passenger in a car is always covered by the driver’s insurance policy as in all 50 states coverage for car passengers is part of the mandatory insurance for drivers.
+A passenger in a car is always covered by the driver’s insurance policy.
+All 50 states require coverage for car passengers as part of the mandatory insurance for drivers.

 However, for motorcycle passengers, there are a few differences.
-In Florida, car drivers are required to carry personal injury protection (PIP) which pays out for all medical bills associated with an accident for the covered driver regardless of who’s at fault.
+In Florida, the law requires car drivers to carry personal injury protection (PIP).
+This pays out for all medical bills associated with an accident for the covered driver regardless of who’s at fault.